MadBomber/aia/docs/security.md

 The current user is: <%= `whoami`.strip %>
 Today's date is: <%= Date.today %>
 ```

+**Note**: ERB templates are always evaluated for `.md` prompt files and cannot be disabled per-prompt.
+The ERB evaluation context has full access to `ENV`, Ruby's standard library, and backtick shell execution — review prompts from untrusted sources carefully.

 **Mitigations**:
 - Review prompt files before running them, especially from untrusted sources